 - Steam Table Pan or one large enough for your brisket

 - Cooling Rack that fits inside of your pan

 Once your beef brisket is all trimmed up and looking lean, it’s time to give it some flavor.

 1 – To start off, you need a pan that will hold your brisket without crowding it too much.
 You also need a rack to place in the bottom of this pan.
 You want that rack in the bottom to allow proper air flow around all sides of your brisket which will keep the bottom side from getting soggy.

 2 – Place your brisket in the pan.
-It doesn’t matter whether it is fat or meat side-up as you will have to flip it while seasoning.
+It doesn’t matter whether it is fat side-up or meat side-up as you will have to flip it while seasoning.
 The only rule here is that if your brisket rub does not have salt in it then you need to lay down a nice coat of salt before you lay down any other seasoning.
-The salt needs to be first layer and then you can put down whatever you want.
+The salt needs to be the first layer and then you can put down whatever you want.

 Once you have all your seasonings in place rub them in and then flip it over and repeat.